Arsalanbashir831/Intranet-Admin/.qoder/repowiki/en/content/Dashboard Modules/New Hire Plan/Plan Creation.md

 The form initializes two checklist configurations:
 - **Tasks Checklist**: Left column with predefined task items
-- **Training Checklist**: Right column with predefined training items
+- **Training Checklists**: Right column with predefined training items

 Each checklist is managed by the `ChecklistCard` component, which maintains its own internal state for checklist items using `useState`.
 The initial items are defined as static arrays within `NewHirePlanForm` and passed as the `initial` prop.